Cmajewski/Cmajewski.github.io/_posts/2020-10-03-what_type_of_react_component_should_you_build.markdown

 * Don't use them inside loops, conditions or nested functions.
 * Only use them from inside React functions.

-There are 10 built in React Hooks and then you can write your own custom Hooks.
+There are ten built in React Hooks, in addition to capabilities for writing your own custom Hooks.
 The four most common ones are:
 1. useState()
 2. useEffect()
 3. useContext()